-Women are uniquely affected by lack of access to handwashing, but gender-equitable programming has high potential to improve hygiene.
+Certain population groups are uniquely affected by lack of access to handwashing, but equitable programming has high potential to improve hygiene.

 Access to proper handwashing facilities—as well as water needed for handwashing—and exposure to effective handwashing promotion that drives people to use them at critical times, vary widely across the world.
 This contributes to inequities in global health, nutrition, education and economic outcomes.
 However, handwashing also has the potential to contribute to reduced inequities in health, education, and work.

-Significant gaps in the provision of WASH in healthcare facilities in low- and middle-income countries compromise healthcare safety and quality for women newborns.
-This can increase the risk of death or disability for women and newborns, and can deter women from deciding to give birth in a healthcare facility.[iii]
+Significant gaps in water, sanitation and hygiene (WASH) in health facilities in low- and middle-income countries compromise healthcare safety and quality for women and newborns.
+This can increase the risk of death or disability for women and newborns, and can deter women from deciding to give birth in a healthcare facility.[iv]
 Only 44% of births that take place in healthcare settings, and 24% of those in delivery rooms, have safe water and adequate sanitation.
-Sepsis, which causes 11% of maternal deaths, can mostly be prevented if women give birth in a location with sufficient water and soap for washing, and a trained assistant is available to provide quality care.[iv]
+Sepsis, which causes 11% of maternal deaths, can mostly be prevented if women give birth in a location with sufficient water and soap for washing, and a trained assistant is available to provide quality care.[v]
 Clean birth practices, including handwashing with soap for mothers and birth attendants in homes and in health facilities, can help prevent this, increasing newborn survival rates by up to 44%.
-Access to basic hygiene can help children avoid diarrhea and pneumonia, and ensure their survival.[v]
+Access to basic hygiene can help children avoid diarrhea and pneumonia, and ensure their survival.[vi]

-Interventions that aim to improve access to essential handwashing infrastructure must include the full participation of women.[vii]
-They must understand and address the gender-specific aspects of handwashing for all people, and consider this in decisions related to legislation, policies or programs.
-The perspectives and experiences of all genders are integral to the design, implementation, monitoring, and evaluation of high-quality programs and can reduce stigma and inequities.[viii]
-Failing to recognize gender dimensions often leads to ineffective interventions that fail to serve women and girls, or perpetuate inequities.[ix]
+Interventions that aim to improve access to essential handwashing infrastructure must understand and address the gender-specific aspects of handwashing for all people, and consider this in decisions related to legislation, policies or programs.
+The perspectives and experiences of all genders are integral to the design, implementation, monitoring, and evaluation of high-quality programs and can reduce stigma and inequities.[ix]
+Failing to recognize gender dimensions often leads to ineffective interventions that fail to serve women and girls, or perpetuate inequities.[x]

 In a 2017 research review that analyzed proxy measures of handwashing behavior in Multiple Indicator Cluster Surveys and Demographic & Health Surveys, researchers found that in almost every country, households in higher wealth quintiles and urban areas were much more likely to have soap in the home and places for handwashing with soap and water than those in lower wealth quintiles and rural areas.